-In the cases when the Client MUST transport the token to the Broker before the TLS handshake, the Client connects to the Broker and publishes its token to the "authz-info" topic.
-The "authz-info" topic MUST be publish-only (i.e., the Clients are not allowed to subscribe to it). "authz-info" is not protected, and hence, the Client authenticates with the RS using the "TLS:Anon-MQTT:None" option.
-After publishing the token, the Client disconnects from the Broker and is expected to try reconnecting over TLS.
+In the cases when the Client MUST transport the token to the Broker first, the Client connects to the Broker to publish its token to the "authz-info" topic.
+The "authz-info" topic MUST be publish-only (i.e., the Clients are not allowed to subscribe to it). "authz-info" is not protected, and hence, the Client uses the "TLS:Anon-MQTT:None" option over a TLS connection.
+After publishing the token, the Client disconnects from the Broker and is expected to reconnect, potentially using client authentication with TLS.